 1) Identify and categorize third-party ICTs

-Many organizations aren’t fully aware of which third-party ICT providers they rely on for critical and important functions and exactly what are the inherent and material risks of these business relationships.
+Many organizations aren’t fully aware of which third-party ICT providers they rely on for critical and important functions, and what the inherent and material risks of these business relationships are.

 2) Assess your third parties

 Evaluate third-party ICTs for compliance with the DORA security control requirements.
-A good way to do this will be with questionnaire content derived from the upcoming Shared Assessments 2025 SIG.
-In addition, assess suppliers’ attack surface to validate questionnaire responses, and to find security control failures.
+A good way to do this will be with questionnaire content derived from the Shared Assessments 2025 SIG.
+In addition, assess suppliers’ attack surface to validate questionnaire responses and to find security control failures.

 3) Identify fourth and fifth parties and potential concentration risk